MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-mpassessment.md

     ![Updates and Recommendations for Linux workloads](./media/manage-mp-assessment/updates-and-recommendations-view.png)

     - Above screenshot has some workloads with *Not Installed* status.
-For these, you can choose to install the required MP for monitoring directly from U&R.
+For these, you can choose to install the required MP for monitoring directly from Updates and Recommendations.

     - For the workloads which needs an MP update, status is displayed as  *Update available*.